Complete the following training within 30 days of your start date:

 For non-supervisors- Intersections: Preventing Harassment and Sexual Violence http://el.lawroom.com/shib/northernarizona/

 The training is required for all individuals who are employed by the university.
-All current part-time and full-time administrators, staff, faculty, graduate assistants, and student workers are required to complete the training course by May 1.
 New employees will be required to complete the training course within 30 days of the hire date.
 It will take you approximately one hour to complete.

 Information Security Essentials